erfanansari/data-structure-and-algorithm-problems/README.md

-bubbleSort, selectionSort and insertions sort are often called quadratic sorting algorithms because the time complexity of all of them is O(n^2) Although they can actually perform better on very small datasets
+bubbleSort, selectionSort and insertions sort are often called quadratic sorting algorithms because the time complexity of all of them is O(n^2) Although they can actually perform better on very small datasets These algorithms don't scale well to large datasets